 To enroll for MTH/STAT 604 or MTH/STAT 607 credits, the student must have passed the qualifying exams.
-The research advisor would typically be the instructor for the 604/607 and will sign the By Arrangement form(s) (https://www.pdx.edu/math/program-forms).
+The research advisor would typically be the instructor for the 604/607.
 However, in case a research advisor has not been identified, the academic advisor would take the role of the instructor for the 604/607 credits.
 Precisely 9 credits of either MTH/STAT 604 or MTH/STAT 607 are required, and these credits must be completed before the dissertation is defended.
+A link to the instructions for registering via the By-Arrangement course can be found on the department's courses webpage.